BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 # Develop a containerized plugin for medical image analysis on Power9

 # Background
-Our project is to create a plugin for ChRIS, an existing system that allows the end user i.e. Doctors and Neuro-researchers to upload their image files to the system, run jobs on the images, and get the results back.
+Our project is to create a plugin for ChRIS, an existing system, that allows the end user (i.e. Doctors and Neuro-Researchers) to upload their image files to the system, run jobs on the images, and get the results back.

 To understand the goals and scope of our project, one needs to understand the architecture of the ChRIS platform.
 The ChRIS documentation can be found here: https://github.com/FNNDSC/CHRIS_docs